processone/docs.ejabberd.im/content/admin/index.md

 ---
-title: ejabberd for administrators
+title: Overview
 ---

-# ejabberd for administrators
+# ejabberd Community Edition

 This area contains information on administering your ejabberd system.